-- Create logical automation flow.
+- Create a logical automation flow.
 Develop a consistent sequence of emails for your drip email campaign.
 Leave time gaps long enough between emails so that the automation flow won’t be overwhelming for your subscribers.
-Provide customers with different benefits in each email dropping to their inboxes.
+Provide customers with different benefits in each email, dropping to their inboxes.

 - Automate more processes.
 If you seek to optimize your email marketing strategy, start sending different drip email campaigns to various groups of people.
-With a drip email campaign, you will spend less time and efforts on creating separate campaigns.
+With a drip email campaign, you will spend less time and effort creating separate campaigns.

 - Personalize subject lines.
-Send personalized emails, using data which subscribers give when opting in.
+Send personalized emails, using data that subscribers give you when opting in.
 A personalized subject line increases trust among your subscribers, so they are more likely to open an email of yours.

 - Monitor your success.
-Examine the data which you can observe after you started a drip email campaign.
+Examine the data that you can observe after you started a drip email campaign.
 If some emails show lower open rates than you expected, try to change the subject line.
-If the CTR is low — change call-to-actions and work more on email content.
+If the CTR is low — change the call-to-actions and work more on email content.

 Homeboy Travel Agency.
-A drip email campaign is wonderful for keeping constant contact with your audience and inform them of the most interesting facts about the world’s most famous sights.
+A drip email campaign is terrific for keeping constant contact with your audience and inform them of the most interesting facts about the world’s most famous sights.

 Booker T. With a drip email campaign, you can send promotions on the best selling literature for competitive prices once a month to bookshops and libraries representatives, stimulating them to order.

 - The article "7 Lessons from Top-Performing Drip Email Campaigns" on Neil Patel blog offers examples of effective drip email campaigns that any business may follow.